MIDDLESBROUGH FOOTBALL CLUB CUSTOMER CHARTER 2013-14

 3.3.1 Free entry to selected fixtures at the Riverside Stadium.

-3.3.2 Entry into a regular draw to be the club's mascot at one of the club's home games.
+3.3.2 Entry into a regular draw to win exclusive prizes.

 3.3.3 The opportunity to attend football coaching courses and meetings with Middlesbrough first team players.